nes1049/secure-coding/readme.md

 ## requirements

 You must run this program in WSL shell.
-And use pip and install
+And use pip and install flask, flask-socketio, flask-sqlalchemy, bcrypt, uuid, sqlite3
-    - flask
-    - flask-socketio
-    - flask-sqlalchemy
-    - bcrypt
-    - uuid
-    - sqlite3

 ```
 pip install flask flask-socketio flask-sqlalchemy bcrypt uuid sqlite3